wp-plugins/flash-album-gallery/readme.txt

 You have the opportunity to create image gallery, as separate pages.
 It looks very cool when you open image gallery, and gallery images occupies the entire page... such a large and beautiful.
 Wow!
 And there is a button with which you can go back to the previous page.
 You can also specify the name of the button and link.

-Added music playlist support in gallery skins.
+Added music playlist support in image gallery skins.
 Now your visitors can listen music while watching gallery.
 [View Demo](http://photogallerycreator.com/flagallery/optima-grandpage/)

 Now you can see "Views" of each photo in the gallery and visitors can "Like" image and see image "Rating".